 Club selection is vital on this 174 Yard hole that does play downhill.
 Too short and you will be certain to find the water.
 Too long and you will be presented with a swift putt down to the cup all leading back to the hazards.
 The 12th Hole is one you will certainly have your camera at the ready for...

 The 13th is a tremendous golf hole, again a tee shot from an elevated tee to a fairway lined by a stream on the right and heavy woods on the left-hand side, You need to be bold from the tee, but it is the second shot that requires a great deal of bravery where you are encouraged to take on the green with your second shot, which must be played over an expanse of water.

 There really are no weak links in Druids Glen's design, although most would consider the 12th to be the real signature hole.
 We will be controversial and put forward our suggestion.

-We have to go with the 13th.
-I don’t think you will find a more picture-perfect hole in Ireland (and there are so many).
+We have to go on the 13th.
+I don't think you will find a more picture-perfect hole in Ireland (and there are so many).
 The 18th also deserves a special mention and is a really tough closing hole with tons of water in play.

 Druids Heath was completed in 2003 again designed by Pat Ruddy and designed to complement the much-loved Druids Glen Course.

 The Heath is a fantastic mix of both parkland and heathland golf and is just as wonderful to play as the Glen course.
 The course has a lot of elevation changes and an entirely different feel to the Glen course.
-With plenty of Gorse, trees and well-place bunkers, the heath course is a challenging golf test.
+With plenty of Gorse, trees, and well-place bunkers, the heath course is a challenging golf test.

 The Heath Course at Druids Glen has a couple of real signature holes.
 Our pick would be the Par 4 twelfth hole.
 It is a monstrous Par 4 at over 490 yards and will play every inch of the distance.